akiyamalab/restretto/README.md

 ## Installation

+Dockerfile is at `.devcontainer/Dockerfile`.
+It explains the requirement and what packages are needed.

 ### Requirement
-- Boost
+- Boost (latest)
-- Open Babel 2.x
+- Open Babel 2.4.1
+  - **OpenBabel 3.x (latest) is not supported.**

 ### Build